hannesweisbach/clang/README.md

 To enable the generation of TMR-protected return addresses, the flag **-frepl-return** has to be passed to clang.
 As all changes are inside of functions, code generated using it is binary compatible to other code.
+**-frepl-return-dbg** can be used for debugging purposes.
+In this case a trap (int3) is inserted both if the program has to be terminated and if a correct value could be restored.

 *NOTE*: Currently the llvm.setreturnaddress intrinsic is only implemented for X86-based systems